Basic Introduction to YugabyteDB Components

 Keyspaces & Databases

-The YB-TServer process manages the I/O operations of one or more tablets.
-This process coordinates with other YB-TServer processes to provide the following functionality to the cluster:
+The YB-TServer server manages the I/O operations of one or more tablets.
+This server coordinates with other YB-TServer servers to provide the following functionality to the cluster:

 - Replicates data to other servers using Raft and stores data persistently using DocDB (a highly optimized implementation of RocksDB).